 – Underground construction differs slightly from ordinary construction, explains project manager Tero Pietikäinen of Helen Sähköverkko Oy. – The long but narrow substation at Ilmalantori has been built into an elongated network of caverns.
 The facility was built into its rooftop height in three stages, starting from the back of the cave.

-At the Ilmalantori substation, waste heat coming from the main transformers is utilised in the heating of the substation premises.
+At the Ilmalantori substation, excess heat coming from the main transformers is utilised in the heating of the substation premises.
 The substation uses earth-fault current compensation equipment, which improves the security of supply in the electricity network and minimises power cuts.

 Helen Sähköverkko has a total of 23 substations throughout Helsinki.
 The Ilmalantori substation is the fourth one to be built underground.
 The other underground substations are located in Punavuori, Kamppi and Kluuvi.
 The Meilahti and Vallila substations also utilise underground facilities.
 The next new substation will be built in Kalasatama, and its construction work will start in spring 2016.